serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 ### Setting Project Location

-When you first run Sergen, Web Project and Script Project fields will be empty.
+When you first run Sergen, Web Project and Script Project fields will be prefilled for you.
+If you are using an older version of Serene than 1.6.2, follow these steps:

 Browse to your solution directory and locate web and script projects using "..." buttons.

 Another option is to set them to values below: